 Rigorous courses prepare students for diverse types of research and policy careers, including positions in public health, academic, and the IT-related private sector.
 Students have ample opportunity for exposure to health care and IT professionals from various organizations.

 Utah is unique for public health informatics research.
-Powerful and extensive electronic health databases exist in all of the major Utah health care provider networks, including the University of Utah Hospitals and Clinics, Intermountain Healthcare and the Veterans Administration.
+Powerful and extensive electronic health databases exist in all of the major Utah health care provider networks, including University of Utah Health, Intermountain Healthcare, and the Veterans Administration.
 Students have access to faculty with expertise in public health practice, record linkage, simulation, NIH caBIG infrastructure, surveillance system development and evaluation, and other areas required for addressing public health problems.

 As a Center of Excellence in Public Health Informatics site funded by the US Centers for Disease Control and Prevention, opportunities are provided to conduct research in collaboration with our local and state public health partners.
 This close collaboration fosters crosscutting mentorship for our students.